How to Wash Dishes While Camping

 The basics of washing dishes at a campground

-If you’re at a developed campground that has designated dishwashing facilities and drain water basins (they will be well marked), use them!
-These are a rarity in the US and many campgrounds do not have them.
+If you’re at a developed campground with designated dishwashing facilities and drain water basins (they will be well-marked), use them!
+These are rare in the US, and many campgrounds do not have them.

 Resist the temptation to do your dishes in the bathroom sink or at the drinking water spigot.
 These areas are not designed to handle food waste and will attract animals.